Blockade of Wonsan: Allied air strike against Yo-do island

 Irwin and Rowan would fight another battle the following day.
-In it the North Koreans scored their most number of hits in one engagement.
+In it the North Koreans scored their highest number of hits in one engagement.
 USS Irwin was hit by one round from Kalmagak and it tore a 3 ft hole in the main deck.
 Five American sailors were wounded.
-Rowan suffered five hits and ten casualties, none of them fatal, and she received forty-five rounds of different caliber altogether.
+Rowan suffered five hits and ten wounded and she received forty-five rounds of different caliber altogether.
 The destroyer was moderately damaged.
 Thirty-six shells were fired at Saint Paul but she was not hit.

 A small surface engagement occurred the same day.
 An armed South Korean Army intelligence boat encountered a North Korean thirty foot patrol boat and for ten minutes the vessels fought until the North Koreans withdrew under cover of a battery.
 The patrol boat had a speed of twenty knots, carried a radio and was armed with rocket launchers, machine guns and the crew carried various small arms.
 On June 19 Rowan and Bremerton were fired on but no hits resulted.

-USS Manchester was conducting a heavy bombardment of Wonsan on or about July 3 when fragments from a near miss put a two-inch hole in the after stack and through the door of a powder room, no one was hurt though.
+USS Manchester was conducting a heavy bombardment of Wonsan on or about July 3 when fragments from a near miss put a two-inch hole in the after stack and through the door of a powder room.
 On July 7, North Korean gunners on Ho-do Pan-do fired on the blockade.
 Over 300 rounds of 76-millimeter to 122-millimeter fire landed near USS Lofberg, USS Thomason and USS Hamner.
 Thomason suffered holes and dents topside due to air burst straddles, but there were no casualties.
 The Americans returned 880 rounds of counter battery fire before the action ended.

 A few days after, North Korean artillery fired forty-eight rounds of 76-millimeter to 105-millimeter shells at USS Saint Paul and scored a hit on a gun mount.
 Two guns were damaged but nobody was wounded.
-For the next several days, the North Koreans focused on attacking friendly islands until July 23, when Saint Paul drew twelve rounds of 155-millimeter fire and all of the shots splashed in the water ten to fifty yards from the ship.
+For the next several days, the North Koreans focused on attacking UN islands until July 23, when Saint Paul drew twelve rounds of 155-millimeter fire, all of which splashed in the water ten to fifty yards from the ship.
 On July 27 Saint Paul fired the last American shots of the battle against shore batteries.
 With the signing of an armistice, the fighting came to an end after 861 days of action.